 NHSM is an annual campaign that runs throughout October and this year is themed: ‘You call it home; we keep it secure’.
-The campaign offers advice, breaks down technical jargon, and debunks security myths for consumers across the UK, all whilst helping to drive demand for security products and locksmith services nationwide.
+The campaign offers advice, breaks down technical jargon, and debunks security myths for consumers across the UK, all whilst helping to drive demand for security products nationwide.

 Recent statistics have shown that around 76% of domestic burglaries are made via a door, with a forced lock and an unlocked door being the top two most common methods of door entry.
 And further, the amount of burglaries which take place while someone is at home has crept up to 64%.
 39% now happen during daytime.